 The Process – A grant-making committee will oversee the disbursal of grants, through an open and transparent process based on principles of fairness and in line with priorities agreed by the Vision Board and the International Board.

-How to Apply – If you are interested in applying for a Study & Practice Grant please fill out this application form before 1 July or 1 December.
+How to Apply – If you are interested in applying for a Study & Practice Grant, please fill out this form.